Table of Contents

-Think of 24-hour roadside assistance coverage for your truck or car like having another tool in your emergency kit.
+Think of 24-hour roadside assistance coverage for your truck or car as having an extra tool in your emergency kit.
 Roadside assistance can provide the services you need to get you back behind the wheel ASAP.
-Services include changing flat tires, fuel delivery, jump-starts, and lockout assistance.
-The national average cost for roadside assistance when added on to an auto insurance policy is $20/year.
+Services usually include changing flat tires, fuel delivery, jump-starts, and lockout assistance.
+The cost for roadside assistance when added on to an auto insurance policy is around $15 to $60 a year, although it can be more expensive, depending on the plan level you choose.

 Before you sign up for roadside assistance, it can be useful to know some basics.
 In this guide, we’ll look at what you can expect when you enroll in a roadside assistance program.